 The second is the balance sheet situation.
 Kraft’s net debt position sits at around $30b right now, equivalent to around 4x annual EBITDA.
 Normalized free cash flow currently clocks in at around $4b, while the annual dividend takes up 75% of that.
 Now, the great thing about owning brands such as Heinz Tomato Ketchup is that the cash flow is reliable.
 It would only take a few years to make a serious dent in the debt pile assuming the company earmarked all free cash flow for that purpose.

-At this point the income investors will probably have switched off, however I think there are good reasons to accept the short term pain of a dividend cut in order to slash debt.
+The income investors will probably already have switched off at this point.
+That said, I think there are good reasons to accept the short-term pain of a dividend cut here.
 The most obvious one is the growth issue.
-Given the shares are still trading at 17x earnings, which looks quite reasonable but is actually still expensive once you include net debt (see chart below), I’d say growing profits is important in terms of shareholder returns.
+Given the stock still trades at 17x earnings, which looks reasonable but is actually still expensive once you include net debt, I would say that growing profit is quite important right now in terms of shareholder returns.

-Alternatively, fixing the balance sheet would put the company’s financial health back into a good starting shape should it go down the route of pursuing another big ticket acquisition.
+Alternatively, fixing the balance sheet would put the company’s financial health back into good shape should it go down the route of another acquisition.
 Given that Kraft’s high quality cashflow means it could achieve this quite quickly, I’d say it would be worth doing as an easy way to boost profits and help justify the current valuation.